CxLos/Education_Inequality/README.md

-# Education Inequality
+# 📚 Education Inequality: Exploring School Dropout Rates

-## Description
+## 📝 Description

-This project leverages an LLM
+This project explores factors contributing to school dropout rates across the United States using a dataset containing school-level indicators such as funding, test scores, student-teacher ratios, and more.
+This interactive dashboard built with Plotly Dash enables users to visualize, filter, and interpret patterns related to education inequality and student retention.

-## Table of Contents
+## 📂 Table of Contents

 - [Installation](#installation)
 - [Usage](#usage)
 - [Methodology](#methodology)